the-anna-project/annad/doc/evaluation/selective_perception.md

 needs to be associated to.
 Thus Anna is able to execute the neuron on the context and create a connection between the context and the neuron.
-Finally selective perception should be a dynamically learned behavior and cause conciously connected neurons within Anna's neural networks.
+Finally selective perception should be a dynamically learned behavior and cause consciously connected neurons within Anna's neural networks.